porco-rosso-j/daily-spendlimit-tutorial/TUTORIAL.md

 The value `available` in Limit struct was decremented, so now only 0.0001 ETH is available for transfer.

 Since the `ONE_DAY` is set to 1 minute only for this test, another transfer with any amount less than the limit is supposed to succeed accordingly after a minute instead of 24 hours.
 However, the second transfer wouldn't succeed, and we wiil have to wait at least for apx 10 more minutes instead.
-This is where we need to know about a constraint about `block.timestamp` on the current zkSync testnet first.
+To understand the reason behind it, we are better to know about a constraint about block.timestamp on the current zkSync testnet first.

-Although [the documentation about blocks on zkSync](https://v2-docs.zksync.io/dev/developer-guides/transactions/blocks.html#block-properties) subtly provides the information about this, it seems like L2 blocks contain two timestamps which are from L1 and in L2.
-Furthermore, `block.timestamp` on testnet returns the one from latest L1 batch instead of L2 blocks, and timestamp in the latest L1 batch is only updated once in 5-10 minutes, as far as it's observed.
+Although [the documentation about blocks on zkSync](https://v2-docs.zksync.io/dev/developer-guides/transactions/blocks.html#block-properties) doesn't provide the compelete information about this, L2 blocks contain two timestamps which are from L1 and in L2.
+Furthermore, block.timestamp on testnet returns the one from latest L1 batch instead of L2 blocks, and timestamp in the latest L1 batch is only updated once in 5-10 minutes, as far as it's observed.

 What this means is that basically, block.timestamp in smart contract on zkSync is a delayed value.